 There are many different types of medications, and they all work differently.
 On top of that, everybody’s brain is different.
 So is each person’s mental health.
 The same medication may affect you one way, but have a totally different effect on me!

 There’s always some trial and error involved in finding the right medication (or combination of meds).
 But we do have a pretty good understanding of how certain medications work, and what factors might make them more or less helpful.

 Why do medications work differently for different people?

 The most important factor overall is which mental health condition you are experiencing.
 The treatments for PTSD are very different from the treatments for ADHD.
 (Although some meds do treat multiple different conditions.)
 Mental health conditions are often misdiagnosed, so getting this right is really important!

 Some of the other things that affect the way meds work:

 - Your genes: The DNA we inherit from our parents determines lots of things about our brains and body.
 It’s not just the color of your eyes or the shape of your nose—your genes affect things like which meds will work, how quickly they’ll work, and which side effects you’ll be most sensitive to.

 - Allergies: Just like foods, animals, and plants, you can be allergic to medications.
 Allergies can show up as a rash, hives, a fever, or even anaphylaxis (think of people who have to use an epi-pen when they get stung by a bee).

-- Weight: Sometimes, a person who weighs more needs more of the same medication to get the same effect.
-Some medications are stored in fat cells, and may stick around longer if you have more body fat.
+- Body composition: Some medications are stored in fat cells, and may stick around longer if you have more body fat.

 - Age: As people get older, they often become more sensitive to medications.